janusdotai/bitrecs-subnet/docs/running_validator.md

 ```

 ## 2. Keys on machine and register
-Put your keys on the machine, register and stake
+Put your keys on the machine, register and stake.

 ## 3. Environment Configuration

 Before running the validator, edit the .env environment file and fill it in to match your config specs.

 ## 4. Start Validator
-Monitor output with pm2 logs 0
+Monitor output with `pm2 logs 0`.

 ```bash
 pm2 start ./neurons/validator.py --name v -- \